 It is good to do forward planning, specifying a start date in schedule information.
-Allow scheduling tool to calculate dates of other tasks and end date.
-Do not enter start and end date for individual task as task dependencies can manage this.
+Allow scheduling tool to calculate dates of other tasks and end dates.
+Do not enter start and end dates for the individual tasks as task dependencies can manage this.

-Using schedule manager capabilities in Teamcenter, a schedule coordinator can use forward planning method for creating schedule tasks and milestones linked with dependencies.
+Using schedule manager capabilities in Teamcenter, a schedule coordinator can use the forward planning method for creating scheduled tasks and milestones linked with dependencies.

 A healthy schedule is a schedule that requires the least maintenance.
-Avoid setting anything in the schedule that restricts movement of tasks if predecessors finishes early or late.
+Avoid setting anything in the schedule that restricts the movement of tasks if predecessors finish early or late.
 Create schedules with as few constraints as possible.
-It is better to create schedule by specifying only dependencies.
+It is better to create schedules by specifying only dependencies.

 Using schedule manager capabilities in Teamcenter, a schedule coordinator can create a schedule wherein tasks can be linked using dependencies (& lag times) with no or minimal constraints.

-Using schedule manager capabilities in Teamcenter, a schedule coordinator can use schedule deliverables as the reference to define detailed schedule tasks to accomplish a particular set of schedule deliverable.
+Using schedule manager capabilities in Teamcenter, a schedule coordinator can use schedule deliverables as the reference to define detailed schedule tasks to accomplish a particular set of schedule deliverables.

 Summary tasks have rolled up information.
 Avoid assigning resources to summary tasks.